JDare/ClankBundle/README.md

 ### Next Steps

-For further documentations on how to use Clank, please see the resources below.
+For further documentations on how to use Clank, please continue with the client side setup.

 * [Setup Client Javascript](Resources/docs/ClientSetup.md)